 Mount Kenya, however, faces challenges.
 Climate change has led to a retreat of glaciers, a stark reminder of the need for environmental responsibility.
 Conservation efforts are underway to protect the mountain’s fragile ecosystem and ensure its continued beauty for all to experience.

 Mount Kenya is more than just a mountain; it’s a symbol of Kenya’s natural heritage.
-Standing tall and proud, it beckons adventurers and nature lovers, while serving as a vital source of water and a place of deep cultural significance.
+Standing tall and proud, it beckons adventurers and nature lovers while serving as a vital source of water and a place of deep cultural significance.
 A visit to Mount Kenya is a chance to experience breathtaking landscapes, encounter a diverse array of wildlife, and connect with the rich cultural traditions that have been shaped by this awe-inspiring peak.